- In-District Transfer Requests

 Burien, WA 98166

-If you should receive an approved transfer, the student will not be eleigible for Highline Public Schools transportation except when required under 504 of the Rehabilitation Act of 1973 or the Individuals with Disabilities Education Act (IDEA).
+If you should receive an approved transfer, the student will not be eligible for Highline Public Schools transportation except when required under 504 of the Rehabilitation Act of 1973 or the Individuals with Disabilities Education Act (IDEA).

 If the non-resident application is denied, the parent/guardian may appeal to the Office of the Superintendent of Public Instruction in Olympia.
 For more information regarding the appeal process please visit the OSPI website.